apollographql/docs/src/content/basics/resources/elastic-license-v2-faq.md

 ## Will Apollo continue to provide open-source software?

 Absolutely!
 Open-source software is at the heart of what we do.
-We're grateful for the Apollo community and all of your contributions.
+We're grateful for the Apollo community and all your contributions.
 We are committed to developing our MIT-licensed projects you know and love, including Rover, Apollo Client, and Apollo Server, as well as pioneering new open-source graph technology.
 Relicensing Apollo Federation 2 to ELv2 helps us honor that commitment.
 It prevents bad actors from harming our community and protects our ability to build open-source software for years to come.

 ## What does "You may not remove or obscure any licensing, copyright, or other notices" mean?